Australia's Victoria extends Melbourne COVID-19 lockdown for 2nd week | Health

 Australia's Victoria extends Melbourne COVID-19 lockdown for 2nd week

-Australia's Victoria state on Wednesday extended a snap COVID-19 lockdown for a second week in Melbourne in a bid to contain an outbreak of the highly contagious virus strain first detected in India, but will ease some restrictions in other regions.

-Australia's Victoria state on Wednesday extended a snap COVID-19 lockdown for a second week in Melbourne in a bid to contain an outbreak of the highly contagious virus strain first detected in India, but will ease some restrictions in other regions.
-Victoria, Australia's second-most populous state, was plunged into lockdown last Thursday, initially until June 3, after the first locally acquired cases were detected in three months, infections rose steadily and close contacts reached several thousand.
+The Australian state of Victoria extended on Wednesday a snap coronavirus lockdown in its capital of Melbourne for a second week, as it scrambles to rein in a highly contagious variant first detected in India, but will ease some curbs elsewhere.
+Last Thursday's lockdown in Australia's second-most populous state was to have run until Thursday, following the detection of the first locally acquired cases in three months, but infections rose and the number of close contacts reached several thousand.

-Health authorities have said the strain could only take one day to pass from person to person, compared with earlier strains where transmission could take about five or six days of contact.
-For now, Melbourne's five million residents face a second week of only being allowed to leave home for essential work, healthcare, grocery shopping, exercise or to get a coronavirus vaccination.
+Health authorities have said the variant could take just one day to pass from person to person, versus the five or six days of contact required for transmission of earlier variants.
+For now, Melbourne's five million residents face a second week of being allowed to leave home only for essential work, healthcare, grocery shopping, exercise, or a vaccination.

-But this restriction will likely be relaxed for people in other regions in the state - depending on any local transmission in the next 24 hours - though other anti-virus measures like mandatory mask-wearing will remain in place.
-Authorities have said the latest outbreak has been traced back to a traveller who returned from overseas.
-The person left hotel quarantine in South Australia state after testing negative, but later tested positive in Melbourne.
+But this restriction is likely to be relaxed for people elsewhere in the state, depending on any local transmission in the next 24 hours, while other measures, such as mandatory masks, will stay.
+The latest outbreak has been traced back to a traveler who returned from overseas, authorities have said.
+The individual left hotel quarantine in the state of South Australia after testing negative but subsequently tested positive in Melbourne.

+Casino operator Crown Resorts Ltd, Victoria's biggest single-site employer with 11,500 staff, had said at the start of the lockdown it would stand down staff but pay them wages for rostered hours.
+After Wednesday's extension, Crown has said it would make only a "one-off discretionary" payment, however.

+Since the early days of the pandemic, Australian employers have relied on federal subsidies to pay staff who stood down during lockdowns, but the government ended that scheme in March.
+Merlino, the acting Victoria premier, called for the federal government to reinstate the subsidies in light of the lockdown.
+Federal Treasurer Josh Frydenberg said the government was open to new support measures but would talk to officials in Victoria before committing to specifics.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)